FarFetchd/sleepyllama/README.md

 The go-to-sleep logic looks only at GPU activity (specifically whether it's idling in pstate 8), so you'd need to adjust that if you want to use the machine for anything other than inference (unless you're ok with getting booted every hour!)

-You could easily adapt this system to work with other inference backends, or any kind of GPU-using server, really.
-Just change uses of the process name `server` in sleepyllama.cpp to your server's name, and make sure your server sets pstate 8 when idle ([see other patch examples](https://github.com/sasha0552/ToriLinux/tree/main/airootfs/home/tori/.local/share/tori/patches)).
+You could easily adapt this system to work with other inference backends, or any kind of CUDA-using server, really.
+Just change the `const char kInferenceShutdownCmd[] = "killall server"` const in sleepyllama.cpp accordingly, and make sure your server sets pstate 8 when idle ([see other patch examples](https://github.com/sasha0552/ToriLinux/tree/main/airootfs/home/tori/.local/share/tori/patches)).
+Similarly, systemd is assumed, but change `kSystemSleepCmd[] = "sudo systemctl suspend"` to your local equivalent and you're all set to run on any Unix-like OS.